 Whilst you're out and about, you may as well do something really cool… right?
 You could head to our martial arts academy and chat to other travelers over a kung fu session

 , pick up a PADI and scuba in the Great Barrier Reef, or you could volunteer and make a difference to a community over on the other side of the world.
-Either way, by doing something outside of your comfort zone you're going to talk to new people, get to know the culture of the country in question and have a really great time.
+Either way, by doing something outside of your comfort zone you're going to talk to new people, get to know the culture of the country in question and have a great time.
 Boom!

 How we can help:

-Here at RG we've all been there, done that and got the t-shirt (it still sports a UV stain from the Full Moon Party, the little rascal).
+Our Real Gap Experience team have all been there, done that and got the t-shirt (it still sports a UV stain from the Full Moon Party, the little rascal).
 We've all been travelling on our own, with mates and with our mums (HI AGAIN!) – so hit us up and we'll dish out the best advice we have to offer.
 We can even sort out your visas (if so required) and point you in the right direction of the sort of stuff to pack for different trips

 Once you're all booked on to a trip of a lifetime you'll get sent your trip notes, where you can swat up on everything to do with your trip.